Download

 Investor profiles can broadly fall into three categories:

-1. Conservative Investors: Focused on capital preservation, they may allocate around 5%–10% to gold for stability without compromising liquidity.
+1. Conservative investors: Focused on capital preservation, they may allocate around 5%–10% to gold for stability without compromising liquidity.

-2. Balanced Investors: Seeking both growth and diversification, an allocation of 10%–20% in gold may provide an effective risk buffer.
+2. Balanced investors: Seeking both growth and diversification, an allocation of 10%–20% in gold may provide an effective risk buffer.

 Practical Tips and Risk Management